Friday, 6 March 2026

 “Peace through submission to the will of God.”

-[ Every individual, wants to live with free will,the way he likes and thinks, but the basic traffic rules itself shows, when living in public/ society, one must adhere to certain rules of traffic for smooth flow.
-Hence, to live in harmony and peace and to avoid clash/ conflict in the society, GOD insist to surrender our will to WILL of GOD.
+By nature, Every individual, wants to live life with free will, without restrictions, want to live life, the way he likes & thinks, Whereas, the basic traffic rules itself shows, a person when living in public/ society, he must adhere to certain rules of traffic for smooth flow.
+Hence, to live in civilized society comprising of millions of people, with harmony and peace and to avoid clash/ conflict in the society, GOD insist to surrender our individual WILL to WILL of GOD [ the creator and sustainer of the world].

 A person who follows Islam is called a Muslim, meaning: